w4ffl35/w4ffl35/README.md

 ---

-Experienced developer with expertise in Python, C#, Unity3D, and Unreal Engine.
+Experienced developer with a background in web development and expertise in Python, C#, Unity3D, and Unreal Engine.
 My work is driven by a passion for open-source projects, procedural content generation, and AI innovation.
 Focused on making technology accessible and understandable, I contribute to enhancing AI tools and their applications.
 Eager to collaborate on projects that push the boundaries of technology and open new avenues for creative and practical uses of AI and game development.

 ## Current Main Project